• environmentally it is made with little waste to ship from WI and is recyclable if not somewhat reusable at end of life.

 Currently this serves as the garden tool shed, but people still chat and some smoke out here in the shade of the porch.
 Smoking is not allowed anywhere inside our buildings, but some does waft in from time to time.
 Fortunately there is another entrance.

 Having a trash closet is good.
 Having pot racks is a big improvement.
-One may store 2 pans on the rack, but extras must go back in the laundry room because kitchen space is limited.
-When we have 8 residents, due to a double occupancy, we will need to get a 4rth fridge because we've been enjoying the extra kitchen space.
-This is a small kitchen if 3 people want to cook at once and meals shared by 7 in our kitchen involve 4 people standing.
+One may store 2 pans on the rack, but extras go back in the pantry room because kitchen space is limited.
+When we have 8 residents, due to a double occupancy, we may need to get a 4rth fridge because we've been enjoying the extra kitchen space.
+This is a small kitchen if 3 people cook at once and meals shared by 7 in our kitchen involve 4 people standing.

 Every room in the Little House has a closet.
 Your room is your secure private space.